We value your privacy

 Adding more tables

-Add more tables by exporting additional OlapTable objects from moose/src/models.ts (or create separate model files and re-export them).
+Add more tables by exporting additional OlapTable objects from moose/app/models.ts (or create separate model files and re-export them).
 See OlapTable Reference.

 Start local ClickHouse